Battlefield 6: Development

 Battlefield 6 is developed by DICE, Criterion Games, Motive Studio and Ripple Effect Studios, under the collective branding of Battlefield Studios.
 Before the studio's closure in 2024, Ridgeline Games was also involved in the development, focusing on the single-player campaign.
 DICE leads the multiplayer development.
 Motive and Criterion lead the development of the single-player campaign, with Motive also contributing to multiplayer map design.
 Ripple Effect Studios is currently leading the development of the battle royale mode.
 Following the negative response to the previous installment Battlefield 2042 (2021), focus was put on attempting to improve that game and developing a new entry via Battlefield Studios under Vince Zampella, who was installed as overall head of Battlefield weeks after the launch of 2042.
+Battlefield 6 would become the last game that Zampella oversaw before his death in December 2025.
 In July 2025, Ars Technica reported that the game faced significant development challenges, including team burnout and exhaustion, cultural clashes among the four studios, unrealistic sales expectations from EA, and a ballooning budget far exceeding $400 million.
 This would make Battlefield 6 one of the most expensive video games to develop, described by EA CEO Andrew Wilson as an "all-in as a company" effort.